zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-getscopeprops-method.md

 ## <a name="parameters"></a>Parameter
  `szName`
- [out] Ein Puffer für den Namen der Assembly "oder"-Modul.
+ [out] A buffer for the assembly or module name.

  `cchName`
- [in] Die Größe in Breitzeichen `szName`.
+ [in] The size in wide characters of `szName`.

  `pchName`
- [out] Die Anzahl der Breitzeichen, die in zurückgegebenen `szName`.
+ [out] The number of wide characters returned in `szName`.

  `pmvid`
- [Out, optional] Ein Zeiger auf eine GUID, die die Version der Assembly oder des Moduls eindeutig identifiziert.
+ [out, optional] A pointer to a GUID that uniquely identifies the version of the assembly or module.

 ## <a name="remarks"></a>Hinweise
- Die [IMetaDataEmit:: SetModuleProps](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-setmoduleprops-method.md) Methode dient zum Festlegen dieser Eigenschaften.
+ The [IMetaDataEmit::SetModuleProps](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-setmoduleprops-method.md) method is used to set these properties.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]